travel in Thailand and see the Wat Pho reclining Buddha

 Wat Pho

-Wat Pho is one of the best places to visit in Bangkok and it’s just a short walk away from the Grand Palace on Maharat Road.
-Also known as The Temple of the Reclining Buddha, Wat Pho is an important Buddhist shrine and one of the oldest temples in Bangkok.
+Visiting Wat Pho on Maharat Road is another highlight of this 3 day Bangkok itinerary and it’s just a short walk from the Grand Palace Also known as The Temple of the Reclining Buddha, Wat Pho is an important Buddhist shrine and one of the oldest temples in Bangkok.
 It houses a stunning gold and bronze Buddha that is the largest reclining Buddha in Thailand.

-Take a moment to notice the extraordinary feet of the Buddha.
-They are inlaid with mother of pearl and intricately carved with sacred Buddhist symbols.
-As you pass through the small temple you’ll see 108 bronze bowls lining the walls.
-To earn some extra good luck, drop a coin into each of the bowls.
-Special coins can be purchased at Wat Pho.
+The feet of the Buddha are extraordinary, inlaid with a mother of pearl and intricately carved with sacred Buddhist symbols.
+In the small temple that houses the Reclining Buddha, you’ll see 108 bronze bowls lining the walls of the small temple.
+To earn some extra good luck, you can drop a coin into each of the bowls.
+Special coins are available for purchase at the temple.

-Also within the huge temple complex, there’s a university, a monstery, and a Thai massage school.
+Within the huge temple complex, there’s a Thai massage school, a university, and a monastery.

 Wat Pho and the Reclining Buddha is open daily from 8:30 am to 6:30 pm and traditional Thai massages are available until 6 pm.